Music and Black liberation: Civil Rights Movement

 Even in the midst of Jim Crow, music provided a form of cultural autonomy in which African Americans were able to continue a tradition of accommodation and resistance.
 Musical tradition, such as group singing, was used to express solidarity, cultural pride, inspiration, and hope among the early activists.
 Many artists wrote their music to speak out against the injustice that they saw around them.
-There were many musical artists who added their voice to the those who sang the slave songs of the past, and many of those slave songs were the inspiration for these musical artists.
+There were many musical artists who added their voice to those who sang the slave songs of the past, and many of those slave songs were the inspiration for these musical artists.
 Music provided a rhetorical outlet that allowed movement leaders and supporters, such as Aretha Franklin, to garner support from a large audience with diverse backgrounds.
 Aretha Franklin, called the Queen of Soul, championed the rights and freedoms of African Americans.
 In her song, "Think," Aretha sings again and again, "Freedom!" as a way to draw attention to the black freedom struggle.
 Throughout the 20th century, Franklin supported the Civil Rights Movement and financially donated to Dr. Martin Luther King Jr. As early as 1939, Billie Holiday sang and popularized the song "Strange Fruit", which commented on lynchings in the south.

 The Student Nonviolent Coordinating Committee (SNCC) used A Capella groups and popular artists like Dick Gregory to deepen bonds with local communities, embolden the fearful, and even raise money for the cause at community events throughout the South.
 SNCC organized a musical tour of The Freedom Singers, a quartet group consisting of the African American musicians, Charles Neblett, Bernice Johnson, Rutha Mae Harris, and Cordell Reagon.
 This group would hold musical concerts and a meetings to encourage people to register to vote and become informed of their civil rights.
 Donations collected at these concerts provided nearly $50,000 for the SNCC to be able to continue their education on civil rights across the country.
 In 1964, The Ku Klux Klan would sometimes burn crosses on the lawn outside the halls where the concerts were being held, but while there was great opposition to these concerts, the music gave African Americans a voice and put them on the front lines of the Civil Rights Movement.
 Activist and folk singer Pete Seeger noted the importance of music in the Civil Rights Movement and was a notable conduit of music within the movement.
 Seeger was known to have helped spread the song ‘We Shall Overcome” to civil rights workers at the Highlander Folk School, which became an anthem of civil justice activism.
 This demonstrates the power of music in the black freedom struggle, and the ways that civil rights activists utilized songs to inspire and empower the movement.